-Surface water and sediment samples were collected to determine the health of Upper Lake Lafayette, Piney Z and Lower Lake Lafayette and met the requirements of the Florida Department of Environmental Protection (FDEP).
+Surface water samples are collected quarterly (as field conditions allow) from ULL, Piney Z and LLL and sediment samples are collected yearly from Piney Z. This information is used to determine the health of the Lafayette system and meets the requirements of the Florida Department Environmental Protection of (FDEP).

 Although Alford Arm contains areas of standing water, the vast majority is covered by dense stands of both submergent and emergent wetland vegetation.
 Because of the dense vegetation and low water conditions, samples could not be collected for most of 2010, and no samples were collected in 2011-2015.
 The station was eliminated in 2015.

 The typically phosphorus-limited Upper Lake Lafayette is the westernmost lake in this system.
-The most dominant feature of Upper Lake Lafayette is the sinkhole (Lafayette Sink) located in the northeastern portion of the lake and draining into the Floridan Aquifer.
+The most dominant feature of Upper Lake Lafayette is the sinkhole (Lafayette Sink) located in the northeastern portion of the lake and drains into the Floridan Aquifer.
 Much of the water entering Upper Lake Lafayette ultimately discharges into the sink area.
 As a result, the area and volume of the lake is highly variable.
 During typical rainfall periods, the area around Lafayette Sink becomes a 354-acre lake, but following dry periods, the lakebed can drain almost completely into the sinkhole.
-The heavily urbanized Northeast Drainage Ditch and Lafavette Creek are the primary sources of water for the lake.
+The heavily urbanized Northeast Drainage Ditch and Lafayette Creek are the primary sources of water for the lake.
 Three other minor contributing sources are two small tributaries to the north of the lake and Lake Piney Z.